ilg-physics-ucsb/physics6-manual/6CL/lab1.md

 ## Simulation of Reflection
-Let&ldquo;s start by looking at a simulation of what happens when light interacts with a boundary.
+Let"s start by looking at a simulation of what happens when light interacts with a boundary.

 ::::::Exercise